philschanely/course-web1/src/pages/lessons/07-styling-content.md

 Specifying our own custom fonts requires understanding licensing and ensuring we have all the proper formats and correct syntax in our `@font-face` declarations.
 More than a few have found this challenging.
 Thankfully, some great work is being done at Google to make open license fonts easier to use.
 Visit [fonts.google.com](http://fonts.google.com) to browse a large library of fonts, many of which can be downloaded and installed during your design phase, or linked into your website.

+#### Installing Fonts to Use in mockups

+In order to work with fonts you find on Google Fonts from within a Sketch mockup file, you must first download and install the fonts.
+Watch this video overview of how to download and install fonts to use in a Sketch Mockup.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ihd1hrM07ok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Using the Google Fonts API in a Site

 Here is a suggested process for choosing and using fonts from this service:

 1. Visit [fonts.google.com](http://fonts.google.com).